 Value Bin 0 102 Low 1 300 Mid 2 107 Low 3 470 High

-Data with no numerical values
+Data with no numerical values in a dataset

-In the case of the data set with no numerical values, it becomes impossible for the machine learning model to learn the information.
+In the case of the dataset with no numerical values, it becomes impossible for the machine learning model to learn the information.

 The machine learning model can only handle numerical values and thus, it is best to spread the values in the columns with assigned binary numbers “0” or “1”.
 This technique is known as one-hot encoding.